-Enbridge has identified certain areas of its business and supply chains that carry a risk of forced labour and child labour, based on countries and goods that are at a higher risk for human rights violations.
-We have processes in place to manage these risks during onboarding and throughout the duration of the relationship with the supplier, as outlined in the section above.
+Enbridge has identified certain areas of its business and supply chains that carry an increased risk of forced labour and child labour, based on countries and goods that are at a higher risk for human rights violations.
+As outlined in the section above, we have supplier onboarding processes in place to manage these risks during onboarding and an ongoing supplier management program to manage a supplier's performance throughout the duration of the contractual relationship.

 Any suppliers involving specific risk areas are automatically flagged by our TPRM Program algorithms as high risk and are reviewed in detail by the TPRM Program team.
-Our algorithms currently flag suppliers and their sources of supply from countries (including China) that have a higher rating on the Transparency International's Corruption Perceptions Index, many of which countries are also implicated in human rights abuses.
+Our algorithms currently flag suppliers and their sources of supply from countries (including China) that have a higher rating on the Transparency International's Corruption Perceptions Index, which typically aligns with countries that are implicated in human rights abuses.
 Our algorithms also flag goods known to contain key components or raw materials listed on the U.S. Department of Labor List of Goods Produced by Child Labor or Forced Labor and the List of Products Produced by Forced or Indentured Child Labor.
 Higher risk goods currently flagged by our algorithms include solar panels, lithium-ion batteries, and wind turbines.
-Our Supply Chain Management group also regularly reviews certain categories of purchases for conflict minerals, in accordance with the Dodd Frank legislation in the U.S.

-Enbridge continues to build our renewables portfolio, with projects in various stages of development.
-Because solar panel purchases carry with them a particular risk of forced labor, we have engaged an independent third party to conduct supply chain traceability audits on solar panel manufacturers.
-In addition, for products where we identify a particular risk of forced labour or child labour, we ask potential suppliers specific questions related to forced labour in requests for proposals, including.
+Our SCM function also regularly reviews certain categories of purchases for conflict minerals, in accordance with the Dodd Frank legislation in the U.S. Enbridge continues to build our renewables portfolio, with projects in various stages of development.
+Because solar panel purchases can carry with them a particular risk of forced labour, we engaged an independent third party to conduct supply chain traceability audits on solar panel manufacturers.
+In addition, for products where we identify a particular risk of forced labour or child labour, we ask potential suppliers specific questions related to forced labour in requests for proposals, including:

-- Supplier(s) and origin of key component(s)/raw material(s) - Confirmation of traceability - Steps taken by the supplier to ensure that forced labour or child labour is not used in its supply chain
+- · Suppliers and origin of key components/raw materials - Confirmation of traceability - Steps taken by the supplier to ensure that forced labour or child labour is not used in its supply chain